Using the DERS

 as a tool for observation and implementation support

-The DERS offers objective, research-based guidelines for observation.
+The DERS offers objective, research-based guidelines for observation in Early Childhood and Elementary environments.
 Administrators can use the tool to observe in classrooms, peers can use it for mutual support, and teachers can use it in their own environments.

 The DERS gives objective feedback on the presence of elements essential to high quality developmentally based education.
 Schools can use the tool for internal assessments of classroom effectiveness.